uva-engineering-decision-analysis/class_notes/Session_3.md

 $Pr{X=0}=1-\theta$

-Ex: X is the next Thursday temperature at Charlottesville airport
+Ex: X is next Thursday temperature at Charlottesville airport

 $X     \sim N(\theta,\sigma^{2})$

-Based on the whether you may decide about shutting down schools.
-It will cost you if you decide to shut down school while the weather is good.
+Based on the weather you may decide about shutting down schools.
+It will cost you if you decide to shut down the school while the weather is good.
 Also, it will cost you if you do not shut down the school when the weather is not good.

 Suppose that X={1,2,...,N}, there are N states